yugabyte/yugabyte-db/docs/content/latest/develop/best-practices-ysql.md

 While DELETE inserts a `delete marker` for each row  in transactions and they are removed from storage when a compaction runs.

-## Use jsonb columns only when necessary
-`jsonb` columns are slower to read/write compared to normal columns.
-They also take more space because they need to store keys in strings and make keeping data consistency harder (needing complex queries to update jsonb values).
-A good schema design is to keep most columns as regular ones and only using `jsonb` for truly dynamic values.
-Don't create a `data jsonb` column where you put everything, but a `dynamic_data jsonb` column and other ones being primitive columns.

 ## JSONB datatype
 YugabyteDB has [`jsonb`](../api/ysql/datatypes/type_json.md) datatype that makes it easy to model json data which does not have a set schema and might change often.
 It is the same as Postgresql [`jsonb`](https://www.postgresql.org/docs/11/datatype-json.html) datatype.
 You can use jsonb to group less interesting / lesser accessed columns of a table.
 YSQL also supports JSONB expression indexes that can be used to speed up data retrieval that would otherwise require scanning the json entries.

-### Use jsonb columns only when necessary
+#### Use jsonb columns only when necessary
 `jsonb` columns are slower to read/write compared to normal columns.

-They also take more space because they need to store keys in strings and make keeping data consistency harder.
+They also take more space because they need to store keys in strings and make keeping data consistency harder and needing complex queries to get/set jsonb values.
-A good schema design is to keep most columns as regular ones or collections, and only using `jsonb` for truly dynamic values.
+A good schema design is to keep most columns as regular ones and only using `jsonb` for truly dynamic values.
 Don't create a `data jsonb` column where you put everything, but a `dynamic_data jsonb` column and other ones being primitive columns.